Close The Sale

 Train Multiple and Creative Closes

 While there are easy sales that close easy, the rest require more effort and persistence.
 If you only have 3 or 4 closes is not enough to close a resistant buyer.
 Closing the customer is like taking a trip: you are limited by the amount of gas you have in the tank.
 A great closer will have more closes than the customer has objections, excuses, and reasons not to buy.

 Persist Until You Close

 It’s about asking one more time.
 This is what separates the closers from the order takers.
-You have to have a tool box that is full of closes and continue to ask, persist, and to figure out other ways to circle back after being told no. Being able to reposition yourself to ask again is ultimately what separates you average.
+You have to have a toolbox that is full of closes and continue to ask, persist, and to figure out other ways to circle back after being told no. Being able to reposition yourself to ask again is ultimately what separates your average.
 This level of persistence is a social issue because we have all been made to believe it is bad, wrong, rude or unprofessional to be persistent, yet the reality is that persistence is necessary as well as vital to getting the extra more sales.
 If you completely believe in your product, service, and the company you represent one must be willing to persist to make gain sales and win customers.
 All real closers have had a customer ask, “Are you pressuring me?”
 To then reply, “No, but I am willing to go there if that is what it takes, because I know I have the best solution for you!”
-Some of my best customers required a persistence to close!
+Some of my best customers required persistence to close!

 Align Your Financial Goals to Closing